How to Find an Electrician Job When You’re Just Starting Out

 This will take a bit of work—there is a chance people won’t respond, and you definitely don’t want to spam people and risk annoying them—but if just one or two people get back to you, you’ll be well on your way.

 Also consider alternatives to electrical work as a way to get a foot in the door.
-During non-Covid times, going around to local construction companies (electrical companies won’t be able to hire you unless you hold a trainee card) and speaking with people directly is always a good idea.
+During non-Covid times, going around to local construction companies (electrical companies won’t be able to hire you unless you hold a trainee card but that doesn’t mean they can’t go talk to them.
+A lot of companies will hire you as you are in the process of training.
+At the very least, speaking with pros in the industry is always a good idea.
 Put on a clean pair of pants and a work shirt—a suit and tie are a bit much—and start knocking on doors and introducing yourself.

 Be sure to ask how best to apply for a job.
 Some companies may be willing to schedule an appointment with you to discuss hiring.
 Others may want you to turn in a paper application or fill out an online form.